 Librería: AHA-BUCH GmbH, Einbeck, Alemania

 Taschenbuch.
 Condición: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - Biology undergraduates, medical students and life-science graduate students often have limited mathematical skills.
-Similarly, physics, math and engineering students have little patience for the detailed facts that make up much of biological knowledge.
-Teaching computational neuroscience as an integrated discipline requires that both groups be brought forward onto common ground.
+Druck auf Anfrage Neuware - Printed after ordering - Teaching computational neuroscience as an integrated discipline requires that students from different backgrounds be brought forward onto common ground.
 This book does this by making ancillary material available in an appendix and providing basic explanations without becoming bogged down in unnecessary details.
 The book will be suitable for undergraduates and beginning graduate students taking a computational neuroscience course and also to anyone with an interest in the uses of the computer in modeling the nervous system.
 Nº de ref. del artículo: 9780387955261

 Cantidad disponible: 1 disponibles